TENROKOne/Exam-preps/AZ-900 Microsoft Azure Fundamentals/README.md

 - Describe the purpose of Azure Advisor
 - Describe Azure Service Health
 - Describe Azure Monitor, including Log Analytics, Azure Monitor alerts, and Application Insights

+TODO:
+- Describe the benefits and usage of Cosmos DB, Azure SQL Database, Azure Database for MySQL, Azure Database for PostgreSQL, and SQL Managed Instance
+(Describe the benefits and usage of Azure Marketplace)[describe-the-benefits-and-usage-of-azure-marketplace.md]

+(Describe the benefits and usage of Internet of Things (IoT) Hub, IoT Central, and Azure Sphere)[describe-the-benefits-and-usage-of-internet-of-things-hub-IoT-Central-and-szure-sphere.md]

+(Benefits and Usage of Big Data and Analytics Services)[benefits-and-usage-of-big-data-and-analytics-services.md]